kubecost/docs/azure-out-of-cluster.md

-*\*In the kubernetes\_label\_NAME tag key, the NAME portion should appear exactly as the tag appears inside of Kubernetes.
-For example, for the tag app.kubernetes.io/name, this tag key would appear as kubernetes\_label\_app.kubernetes.io/name.*
+*\*In the `kubernetes_label_NAME` tag key, the NAME portion should appear exactly as the tag appears inside of Kubernetes.
+For example, for the tag `app.kubernetes.io/name`, this tag key would appear as `kubernetes_label_app.kubernetes.io/name.`*

 To use an alternative or existing Azure tag schema, you may supply these in your values.yaml under the `kubecostProductConfigs.labelMappingConfigs.<aggregation>_external_label` .
 Also be sure to set `kubecostProductConfigs.labelMappingConfigs.enabled = true`